seek-oss/ensure-gitignore/README.md

 #### comment (?string, default: 'managed by ensure-gitignore')

 Allows you to document the list of patterns that are being controlled programmatically.
-This helps provide context as to why/what is controlling certain patterns within a `.gitignore` file.
-Anything inside the comment block will be re-written on each run.
+This helps provide context as to what is controlling certain patterns within a `.gitignore` file.
+Anything inside the comment block will be re-written on each run, including the removal of old patterns that are no longer managed.

 ```js
 const ensureGitignore = require('ensure-gitignore');